 The majority of top American universities only offer need-based financial aid to U.S. students, disregarding exceptional students from other countries.
 Even those that offer aid to international applicants limit their attendance to a mere 10% of the student body.
 At Minerva, if you demonstrate need, you will receive financial aid —no matter where you are from.

 Recently published by the MIT Press, Building the Intentional University is an in-depth look at what it took to create Minerva, the only educational program of its kind, from the beginning.
 Find it on Amazon, at local book sellers, or purchase direct from MIT Press.

-If you are interested in being considered for the Regular Decision admissions cycle, you must complete the admissions process by 11:59 pm Pacific Time on January 15, 2018.
+If you are interested in being considered for the Regular Decision II admissions cycle, you must complete the admissions process by 11:59 pm Pacific Time on March 15, 2018.